Can you remember how well you slept during the last full moon? Do you somehow feel different, even when you’re not aware

 In nature, we can prove lunar rhythms – for example, the triggering of the spawning of the coral on the Great Barrier Reef around the full moon in December.

 But with regard to humans, there’s limited scientific evidence to match the vast amounts of anecdotal stories and superstitious beliefs.

 Research offers hope that the full moon affects sleep

 Some interesting evidence comes from a research study in 2013, carried out at the University of Basel in Switzerland.

-- Volunteers took 5 minutes longer to fall asleep.
+- The volunteers took 5 minutes longer to fall asleep.

 - They had 20 minutes less total sleep.